Federal and state laws require OPA to implement support collection orders against affected City employees. OPA receives collection orders from:

 Your pay statements are the best source of historical information about your support deductions.
 You should keep them as a record of your payments.

-If you are paying child support or receiving payments through the City of New York OCSE, you can access your payments and disbursements through the New York State Office of Temporary & Disability Assistance Division of Child Support Enforcement (DSCE) Web site.
+If you are paying child support or receiving payments through the New York State DCSE, you can access your payments and disbursements through the New York State Office of Temporary & Disability Assistance, Division of Child Support Enforcement (DCSE) website.

 Maximum Amount of Child Support Deductions

-According to the Civil Practice Law and Rules (CPLR) section 5241 and the Consumer Credit Protection Act, the maximum amount that can be withheld for child support is between 50% - 65% of your disposable earnings, depending on your situation.
-Disposable earnings are your gross earnings minus federal and state withholding taxes, Social Security and Medicare taxes, and regular pension plan deductions (not including pension loan or arrears deductions).
+According to the New York Civil Practice Law and Rules (CPLR) section 5241 and the Consumer Credit Protection Act (CCPA), the maximum amount that can be withheld for child support is between 50% - 65% of your disposable earnings, depending on your situation.
+Disposable earnings are your gross earnings minus federal, state and local withholding taxes, Social Security and Medicare taxes, and regular pension plan deductions (not including pension loan or arrears deductions).

-If you have multiple deductions for child support, and you believe the total deduction for child support is above the prescribed limit of your disposable earnings, contact OPA.
-When, upon review, OPA confirms that your total deduction is above the CCPA limits, OPA will forward your current disposable earnings statement to OCSE for review.
-OPA will remit the ordered deduction amount to the OCSE.
-The OCSE will determine the amount of your deduction that will be adjusted or prorated and the amount to be refunded to you, if any.
+If you have multiple deductions for child support, and you believe the total deduction for child support is above the prescribed limit of your disposable earnings, contact OPA Payroll Customer Service Division Ordered Deductions Unit at ChildSupport_Unit@payroll.nyc.gov or (212) 669-8555.
+When, upon review, OPA confirms that your total deduction is above the CCPA limits, OPA will forward your current disposable earnings statement to a SDU for review.
+OPA will remit the ordered deduction amount to a SDU.
+The SDU will determine the amount of your deduction that will be adjusted or prorated and the amount to be refunded to you, if any.

 Please note that prorated deduction amounts may result in the incurrence or increase of arrears that you will owe on each child support case.
 You must also contact the Family Court to alert them of any situation in which you are not able to meet the ordered deduction amount in full.